gradualgames/ggvm/README.md

 # Building a Game for Android

-To run the currently configured game (see section about the local.properties file) on Android, type:
+To run the currently configured game (see [Setting up local.properties](#setting-up-local.properties)) on Android, type:

 ```
 ./gradlew android:run